pratiktri/wordpress_borg_backup/README.md

 Bash script that simplifies Borg backup for Wordpress websites.

 ## Purpose

 Make backup easy for a server running multiple Wordpress websites.

-_borg_ is an amazing backup solution, but if you have multiple websites running on the same server - you wpuld need to create a script each for those websites for automating _borg_ backup.
-You would also need to spend sometime manually initializing a new repo for each of those websites, generate a passphrase, copy the passphrase immediately, _export_ the passphrase in a new script.
+_borg_ is an amazing backup solution, but if you have multiple websites running on the same server - you would need to create a script for each of those websites, for automating _borg_ backup.
+You would also need to spend sometime manually initializing a new repo for each of those websites, generate a passphrase for each, copy the passphrases immediately, `export` the passphrases in a new script.

-This script is designed specifically to ease those issues.
-You provide where your Wordpress is installed and where you want the backup to be stored and a unique name for the website - the script takes care of the rest.
+This script eases those issues.
+Provide where your Wordpress is installed and where you want the backup to be stored and a unique name for the website - this script takes care of the rest.
 It'll create a strong enough passphrase, initialize the repo, then perform the actual backup.

-On subsequent executions, it'll read the passphrase file and perform an incremental backup.****
+On subsequent executions, it'll read the passphrase file and perform an incremental backup.

 ## Status